Nonlinear Modeling for Soft Pneumatic Actuators via Data-Driven Parameter Estimation: Theoretical Formulation

 where $n \in R$ is a fractional number and it varies with materials.

-Based on Eq.~(\ref{eqn: 2}), the stress-strain curve is nonlinear and the power $n$ is dependent on materials.
-Next issue will be proposing a systematic way to determine the fractional power $n$.
-Unlike integer numbers, the options are limited such as 1, 2,..., etc. As $n$ is a fractional number, trial-and-error may consume a large amount of time.
+Based on Eq.~(\ref{eqn: 2}), the stress-strain curve is nonlinear and the power $n$ is dependent on the properties of materials.
+The next issue will be proposing a systematic way to determine the fractional power $n$.
+In contrast to the limited options available for integer values, finding an appropriate $n$ as a fractional number poses a time-consuming task, often requiring trial-and-error-based approaches.